nicolas-geniteau/resume-nicolas-geniteau/resume.typ

     location: [Full remote from France],
     logo: "../images/devops.png",
     description: list(
-        [Managed missions for over 10 clients, ranging from a few days to over a year, primarily focusing on AWS cloud and Kubernetes orchestration.], [Developed backend websites and different tools using Python, TypeScript, and Rust.], )
+        [Managed missions for over 10 clients, ranging from a few days to over a year, primarily focusing on AWS and GCP clouds and Kubernetes orchestration.], [Developed backend websites and different tools using Python, TypeScript, and Rust.], )
 )